AMP-SCZ/coding-test/bioinform-test.md

 #### Workflow

-1. Register the given T1 image to the space of atlas
+1. Register the given T1 image to the space of `atlas-T1w.nii.gz`

-   You must make a subprocess call to ANTs executable `antsRegistrationSyNQuick.sh` from Python script.
+   You can do it directly in your terminal.

    <details><summary>Hint</summary>

-   After installing the ANTs package, you may do `antsRegistrationSyNQuick.sh --help` to form the sequence of arguments to pass to `antsRegistrationSyNQuick.sh`.
+   After installing the ANTs package, you may do `antsRegistration --help` to learn about the sequence of arguments to pass to `antsRegistration`.

    </details>

-2. The registered image will contain only integer lables.
-Computationally, it is a 3-D volume.
+2. Now your registered image is in the space of the atlas and is ready to superimpose on the atlas.
-   Binarize it for each label and count the number of 1's.
+   Binarize your atlas for each integer label present in it.
+Multiply the registered image with the binary image.
+   Count the number of 1's in the resultant image.
+This count gives you the volume of that brain region.

 3. Do string processing of the look up table to extract the first and second columns.